Tanker Truck Accident Attorneys in Houston, TX

 Like semis, tanker trucks are more dangerous during accidents because of their large size and excessive weight.
 However, they also have the added risk of highly flammable materials and toxic substances.
 When these vehicles are in an accident, they’re dangerous in a unique way because of their purpose in the oilfields.

 Tanker truck accidents often cause serious injuries such as burns, broken bones, blunt force trauma, brain injuries, amputations, and much more.
 These injuries are usually caused by the impact of the truck or the materials a truck is hauling during an accident.
 Often, these accidents are life-altering and survivors and the families of victims deserve the help of an attorney to find a way to move forward after them.

 Unfortunately, most gas truck accidents happen because of negligence.
 Companies often hire unqualified drivers, fail to train them, or work them to a point of exhaustion.
 All tanker accidents are different and speaking to an attorney will help you determine who could have prevented your accident.

 Act Quickly After a Houston Tank Truck Accident

 Tanker truck accidents can be particularly catastrophic due to the immense size of the truck and the fact that it may be carrying hazardous and/or flammable substances.
 A tanker truck crash can cause a powerful explosion that puts everyone in the area at risk of serious injury.
-Other vehicles may be literally crushed from the force of impact.
+Other vehicles may be literally crushed from the impact.

 After accidents of this magnitude, victims and their families can turn to Arnold & Itkin for the legal counsel they need.
 When we take on a tanker truck accident case, we give it the time and attention it deserves.
 We treat our clients with compassion and put all of our considerable resources to work as we fight for the outcome they need.
 Turn to us when you need the best representation.